 - 1. High school transcripts and GED records (M)

-- 2. Other college transcripts and evaluations (M)
+- Other college transcripts and evaluations (M)

 - 3. Application and fee receipts (M)

 - 4. VWCC permanent record card (M)

 - 5. Correspondence with student

-- 6. Test scores (academic) (M)

-- 7. Acceptance to curriculum and advisor assignment form

-- 8. Curriculum change form

-- 9. Grade change form
+- 6. Grade change form

-- 10. Requests for Transcripts (M)
+- 7. Requests for Transcripts (M)

-- 11. Graduation fee receipts
+- 8. Graduation fee receipts

-- 12. Schedule Change forms
+- 9. Schedule Change forms

-- 13. Registration Identification forms
+- 10. Registration Identification forms

 The Coordinator of Admissions and Records is the official in charge of student records.
 Administrators, counselors, and faculty who have need to see student records to assist an individual in his academic pursuits have access to these records.
 Clerical employees in Admissions and Student Development create and maintain student records.
-College personnel involved in institutional research may be permitted access to records on a need-to-know basis.
+College personnnel involved in institutional research may be permitted access to records on a need-to-know basis.
 All others are required to have written permission from the student.

-The permanent files of students are microfilmed after a student has not been in attendance for a number of quarters.
+The permanent files of students are microfilmed after a student has not been in attendance for several quarters.
 The items retained are marked on the above list with the letter "M."